OSU-Sustainability-Office/osu-sustainability-office.github.io/website/docs/webscraper_tutorial.md

     - [Link to .env files](https://drive.google.com/drive/u/1/folders/1geuKCp-aTIrde2WdJkE3f_L2TsF46_O3) (Need to be a paid OSU Sustainability Office Employee to see this link)
     - Env files that are used by automated jobs will have a file name like "automated-jobs-XXXX.env.txt" (e.g. automated-jobs-pacific.env.txt for the pacific power scraper).
     - Env files need `DASHBOARD_API = https://api.sustainability.oregonstate.edu/v2/energy` unless you are making changes to energy dashboard (more on this in Testing Pipeline section)
 3. Ensure you are using the correct node version.
-Node version could potentially vary between automated jobs so refer to the README.MD in folder of the automated job.
+Node version could potentially vary between automated jobs so refer to the README.md in folder of the automated job.
 4. `npm i` to install packages.
-5. `node <Javascript file name>`, e.g. `node readsec.js` to run web scraper.
+5. `node <Javascript file name>`, e.g. `node readsec.js` to run webscraper.

 ## AWS ECR (Elastic Container Registry)